Skip to content

 When it’s extremely cold outside, or the power goes out, you may need to use a space heater, generator, or fireplace.
 These need to be properly used, or they can pose a severe risk.

-• Conserve heat.
-Close curtains over windows and close doors to rooms you don’t need.
+• Conserve heat by closing curtains and doors to rooms you don’t need.

 • Install a carbon monoxide detector.
-According to Weather.gov, CO poisoning claims 1,000 lives every year in the US, especially during winter months.
-These can be lifesaving!
+According to Weather.gov, carbon monoxide poisoning claims 1,000 lives every year in the US, especially during the winter months.

-• Never plug a space heater into an extension outlet.
-Space heaters are high voltage and could spark and cause a fire.
-Instead, plug them directly into the wall socket.
+• Never plug a space heater into an extension cord.
+They are high-voltage and could spark and start a fire.
+Instead, plug them directly into the wall outlet.

 Reduce Your Risks and Stay Safe

-Request a quote and experience the Vault difference.
+Request a quote today and experience the Vault difference in winter storm protection.

 Related Products: Homeowners Insurance